chrismatteson/vault-102/docs/vault-1.md

 * It runs on multiple operating systems.

 ---
-name: installing-Vault-CLI
-# Installing the Vault CLI
-* Installing Vault on your laptop is easy:
-  * Simply download the zip file.
-  * Unpack the `vault` binary.
-  * Place the binary in your path.

-See this [tutorial](https://learn.hashicorp.com/vault/getting-started/install) for more details.

-???
-Installing Vault is easy.

----
 name: some-cli-commands
 # Some Basic Vault CLI Commands
 * `vault` by itself will give you a list of many Vault CLI commands.